More than 30 Panamanians to be tried over Panama Papers scandal

 The leak of 11.5 million documents from the Panamanian law firm Mossack Fonseca in April 2016 caused political earthquakes across the world, naming stars, billionaires and banks involved in tax evasion and money laundering.

-Iceland's prime minister Sigmundur David Gunnlaugsson resigned and the fall-out also hit Pakistan's then-prime minister Nawaz Sharif.
+Iceland’s prime minister Sigmundur David Gunnlaugsson resigned and the fall-out also hit Pakistan’s prime minister Nawaz Sharif.

 The whistleblowing International Consortium of Investigative Journalists (ICIJ), which revealed the claims, said at least 150 probes were launched in more than 70 countries because of the revelations.